zenvia/zenvia-sdk-node/README.md

 const response = await client.updateSubscription('bee13bc7-9618-47a5-8089-e30dc5c385d2', partialSubscription);
 ```

-The response can be an `ISubscription` object when successful or an `IError` object when error.
+The response can be an `ISubscription` object when successful or an `IError` object on errors.

 #### Delete a subscription

-Use the `deleteSubscription` method to delete a subscription through subscription identifier.
+Use the `deleteSubscription` method to delete a subscription using an identifier.

 ```js
 const client = new Client('YOUR_API_TOKEN');
 const response = await client.deleteSubscription('bee13bc7-9618-47a5-8089-e30dc5c385d2');
 ```

-The response can be an `IError` object when error.
+The response can be an `IError` object on errors.